Meadowlands Sports Complex: Quest Diagnostics Training Center

 The Quest Diagnostics Training Center is the main headquarters and practice facility of the New York Giants.
 It was known as the Timex Performance Center, renamed in July 2013 when the Giants and Quest Diagnostics announced a new partnership after the four-year partnership between the Giants and Timex ended.
 The facility, on the westernmost portion of the Meadowlands Sports Complex grounds, opened in 2010 and replaced the old Giants' practice fields and headquarters, adjacent to Giants Stadium.
+The Giants annually host Training Camp at the facility in the summers, including practices open to the public with fan activities and legend player meet-and-greet opportunities.
+Parking for Training Camp is in Lot K.

 American Dream

 American Dream is a large mall and entertainment complex.
-Formerly known as Xanadu, the project resides within the Meadowlands Sports Complex adjacent to the Izod Center that will have over 450 stores.
+Formerly known as Xanadu, the project resides within the Meadowlands Sports Complex adjacent to the Izod Center that has over 450 stores.
 The first of four opening stages occurred on October 25, 2019, with the other stages opening on a staggered schedule on October 1, 2020.

 Only 45 percent of American Dream's space is devoted to retail locations.
 The stores will include six anchor retail tenants with more than 50,000 ft2 each, 12 major retailers with 20,000 to 50,000 ft2 each, and 339 smaller shops of up to 20,000 ft2.
 It will include more than 100 eateries, as well as a 38,000 ft2, 18-vendor food court with a kosher food hall.

 The other 55 percent of the space contains entertainment facilities.
 The amusement facilities include or will include an indoor NHL-sized ice rink, an indoor theme park called Nickelodeon Universe, an indoor water park called DreamWorks Water Park, and a concert/performing arts venue with 2,400 to 3,000 seats.
 Other attractions include the Big SNOW American Dream indoor ski slope, two miniature 18-hole golf courses, a CMX Cine’Bistro dine-in luxury movie theater, a family entertainment center, a bowling alley, a Legoland Discovery Center, a Sea Life Aquarium, an indoor rock climbing facility, and a Mirror Maze attraction.
+It also includes a kosher food court, with kosher options ranging from ice cream to pizza to fast food chicken.

 On September 14, 2022, the Metropolitan Riveters of the Premier Hockey Federation became tenants of The Rink at the American Dream for at least the next three years.